ludwig-ai/ludwig-docs/src/docs/developer_guide.md

 ):
 ```

-`update_batch` updates the strategy with the results of previous computation in batch.
+`update_batch` updates the sampler with the results of previous computation in batch.
 - `parameters_metric_tuples` a list of pairs of sampled parameters and their respective metric value.

 It is not needed for stateless strategies like grid and random, but is needed for stateful strategies like bayesian and evolutionary ones.